leminlimez/Cowabunga/README.md

 # Cowabunga
-A Jailed toolbox application for iOS 14.0-16.1.2 using [CVE-2022-46689](https://support.apple.com/en-us/HT213530).
+A Jailed toolbox application for iOS 14.0-15.7.1 and 16.0-16.1.2 using [CVE-2022-46689](https://support.apple.com/en-us/HT213530).

-Enable Notifications and set Location Services to Always to keep the app running in the background and keep the dock hidden.
+Enable Notifications and set Location Services to **Always** to keep the app running in the background, keep the dock and folder background hidden, and prevent some sound effects from reverting.

 Warning: Some changes are permanent on iOS 14.0-14.8.1

 IPA available in the [Releases](https://github.com/leminlimez/DockHider/releases) section.

-This is my first solo app made with Xcode!

-Features:
+## Features
+- Running in the background to keep some changes from reverting
+    - From running tests, battery loss is negligible (~1% per day on frequent), but that may very

+**Springboard
 - Hide dock
 - Hide home bar
 - Hide folder backgrounds
-- Remove regional Restrictions
+- Disable folder background blur
 - Disable app switcher blur

+**Audio
 - Custom sound effects
-- Carrier changer
+- Upload your own sounds (nearly every audio format allowed!)

+**Misc
+- Custom carrier name
+Warning: Use the features below at your own risk!
 - Change system version (shows in settings, iOS 15+)
 - Enable iPhone X Gestures
 - Enable Dynamic Island (iOS 16+)